-If you do not want corporal punishment to be administered to your child as a method of student discipline, please return the form included in the forms packet OR submit a written statement to the campus principal stating this decision.
+If you do not want corporal punishment to be administered to your child as a method of student discipline, please return the form included in the forms packet.
 A signed statement must be provided each year if you do not want corporal punishment to be administered to your child.